AlvaroEzq/trex-slowcontrolHV/README.md

       - `caengui.py`: GUI for CAEN HV devices.
       - `spellmangui.py`: GUI for Spellman HV devices.
    - `checksframe.py`: Implementation of the ChecksFrame class to display and manage the checks.
-   - `utilsgui.py`: Implementation of GUI utility classes such as ToolTip and PrintLogger.
+   - `utilsgui.py`: Implementation of GUI utility classes such as ToolTip and PrintToTextWidget.
 - Device modules
    - `spellmanClass.py`: Class for managing the Spellman HV supply.
    - `simulators.py`: CAEN and Spellman device simulator classes.
 - Support modules
    - `check.py`: Implementation of the checks classes.
-   - `logger.py`: Implementation of the ChannelState class.
+   - `logger.py`: Implementation of the ChannelState class and logging helper functions and classes.
    - `metrics_fetcher.py`: Implementation of MetricsFetcher and MetricsFetchcerSSH to extract the prometheus metrics of the [feminos-daq](https://github.com/rest-for-physics/feminos-daq) acquisition program.
    - `utils.py`: Other useful functions.
 For now, it includes the necessary functions for adding rows to the Google Sheet run list.